Managed Services Contract (MSC/MSA)

-Managed Services Contract (MSC)
+Managed Services Contract (MSC/MSA) for Technology Businesses

 It’s ideal for medium-sized deals, where your customer may already have some in-house capability or the service is not business critical.

-Managed Services Contract (MSC) contents
+Managed Services Contract (MSC/MSA) contents

 1.Interpretation